Experienced Misdemeanor Lawyer in Indianapolis and Greater Indiana

-- Mutual fights in a public place such as on the street or in front of a bar that are likely to either cause harm to a person or property
+- Mutual fights in a public place such as on the street or in front of a bar that are likely to either cause harm to a person or property,

-- Disrupting a gathering or group
+- Disrupting a gathering or group.

 To be criminally liable for disorderly conduct, you must act either knowingly, recklessly, or intentionally.
 Disorderly conduct is a Class B misdemeanor though it can be bumped up to a felony if the disturbance occurs at an airport or near a funeral.

 Criminal mischief must be done knowingly, recklessly, or intentionally.
 For instance, if you graffiti someone’s garage, smash someone’s car windows, or drive over someone’s mailbox, you have committed criminal mischief.

 Criminal mischief is a Class B misdemeanor.
 However, it can be bumped up to a Class A misdemeanor if the property damage involved graffiti or was valued between $250 and $2,500, as well as other aggravating factors.

-Minor in Possession of Alcohol
+Minor in Possession of Alcohol Penalties

 The legal age in Indiana is 21.
 It is illegal for a minor under 21 to either possess or imbibe alcohol.
 Possession and consumption must be done knowingly.

 Accomplished Indianapolis Misdemeanor Attorney Prepared to Handle Your Case Today

-If you were charged with a misdemeanor, contact Eskew Law LLC now.
+If you were charged with a misdemeanor, contact Eskew Law LLC.
 We will assist you with crafting a solid defense strategy and will work tirelessly to help you pursue your desired outcome.